OpenBCI/Documentation/docs/01GettingStarted/01-Cyton_Getting Started_Guide.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/cyton_radio-status.png?raw=true" width="50%">

 Click on the `STATUS` button to check the status of your Cyton system.
-This may take a few seconds to report, as it reaches out to your Dongle and Cyton board to verify that they are talking to eachother.
+This may take a few seconds to report, as it reaches out to your Dongle and Cyton board to verify that they are talking to each other.
 If they are, you will see the message `Success: System is Up`.
-If not, you will see `Falure: System is Down`.
+If not, you will see `Failure: System is Down`.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/cyton_radio-get-channel.png?raw=true" width="50%">